Posted on 03 October 2017

 Countries need prescriptive sustainable banking guidelines

-WWF also calls for ASEAN’s regulators to implement prescriptive and time-bound sustainable finance guidelines in order to ensure the wider banking sector is making consistent progress towards these goals.
+WWF also calls for ASEAN’s regulators or banking associations to implement prescriptive and time-bound sustainable finance guidelines in order to ensure the wider banking sector is making consistent progress towards these goals.

 Regulatory frameworks in the form of corporate governance and reporting guidelines are already present in all six countries to support ESG integration.
 However, not all countries have sustainable banking regulations in place.
 Regulators can build upon this foundation to incentivise banks to create an ESG integration framework based on robust standards and science based targets.

-Steve Waygood, Chief Responsible Investment Officer at Aviva, said, “Before capital markets can be genuinely sustainable, investors need capital market policymakers to have greater regard for future generations when setting policy.
-I encourage ASEAN financial institutions to engage with regulators and banking associations to demonstrate support for their sustainable finance regulations and take urgently needed action.
+Steve Waygood, Chief Responsible Investment Officer at Aviva Investors, said, “For capital markets to be truly sustainable, policymakers should have greater regard for the challenges of the future.
+I encourage ASEAN financial institutions to engage with regulators and banking associations to demonstrate their support for sustainable finance regulations.
 Policy makers and regulators can work with civil society to create a multi-stakeholder based solution.”

 A 2016 study by the Asian Development Bank projects climate change could lead to annual economic losses equivalent to 6.7 per cent of ASEAN’s gross domestic product by 2100; well over the projected global average of 2.6 per cent.
 Increasing fossil fuel-based energy production, deforestation-intensive agricultural commodities production, and unsustainable hydropower dams will exacerbate these losses.
 ASEAN banking sector must use the power of its balance sheet to protect ASEAN’s future.